KiAlexander/AlexaPi/README.md

 * A Raspberry Pi
 * An SD Card with a fresh install of Raspbian (tested against build 2015-11-21 Jessie)
 * An External Speaker with 3.5mm Jack
-* A USB Sound Dongle and Microphone
+* A USB Sound Dongle and/or Microphone
-* A push to make button connected between GPIO 18 and GND
+* A normally-open pushbutton connected between GPIO 18 and GND
 * (Optionally) A Dual colour LED (or 2 signle LEDs) Connected to GPIO 24 & 25